jhixson/middleman-npm_build/README.md

 `activate :npm_build`

-This will run `npm run build` after your Middleman site has finished building.
+This will run `npm run build` before your Middleman site starts building.

 You can also pass a custom build function (defined in your `package.json` file) as below: